Who We Are:

 Shannon Bedo is the Director of International Student Services at Houston Baptist University, where she leads efforts for recruiting, admissions, immigration, and programming for the international student population.
 She has previously served at Baylor College of Medicine and Texas A&M University, as well as in the private sector.
 She has a Masters of Agricultural Education and a Bachelors of Agricultural Development from Texas A&M University, where she also studied abroad in both Vietnam and Tunisia.
 Shannon is an active member of NAFSA and is on the chair stream of the Houston Forum.

 Dr. Sukant Misra is currently serving as Vice Provost for International Affairs at Texas Tech University.
-His responsibilities encompass all functions of the Office of International Affairs, including International Education Development (international recruitment, international undergraduate admissions, international student life, sponsored students, study abroad), International Student and Scholar Services, International Research and Development (research collaborations, grants administration, international partnerships, and export control administration), International Relations (international alumni, international art and culture, fundraising), and K-12 Global Education Outreach and OIA Operations (facilities, events, and Passport office), as well as the academic center in Seville, Spain and the first degree-awarding campus in San Jose, Costa Rica.
-He provides leadership in the development of OIA Strategic Plan and preparation of annual Strategic Plan Assessment Reports, and is responsible for other administrative activities (budgets, infrastructure and technology, communication and marketing, etc.).
+His responsibilities encompass all functions of the Office of International Affairs, including International Education Development, International Student and Scholar Services, International Research and Development, International Relations, and K-12 Global Education Outreach and OIA Operations, as well as the academic center in Seville, Spain and the first degree-awarding campus in San Jose, Costa Rica.
+He provides leadership in the development of OIA Strategic Plan and preparation of annual Strategic Plan Assessment Reports, and is responsible for other administrative activities.
 Before that, he served as the Associate Dean for Research for the College of Agricultural Sciences and Natural Resources (CASNR) from 2002 to 2014.
 He has served Texas Tech University in various faculty and administrative capacities since his initial employment as a faculty member in the Department of Agricultural and Applied Economics in 1993.
 Prior to joining Texas Tech, he was a researcher at the University of Georgia for three years.
 Beyond his service to the Office of International Affairs, CASNR, and TTU, he has served on several local, state, regional, and national organizations involved in the advancement of higher education.